Everything is fine until she drops the line: “I need you to open up and tell me how you feel.”

-Women bond by sharing their feelings — that’s how she feels close to you.
-When you don’t share the way she does, she feels like you don’t feel close to her, like her love and trust are not reciprocated.
+Women bond by sharing their feelings, that’s how she feels close to you.
+When you don’t share the way she does, she feels like you don’t feel close to her, like her love and trust is not reciprocated.

 Many people mistakenly believe that a relationship has to be “tit for tat” in order to be reciprocal.
 But as all my Academy graduates know, there’s a much more fulfilling way to experience reciprocal love.

 Because you don’t share your feelings the way she does, she feels exposed, hurt, and assumes you don’t love her.
 Rather than expressing that insecurity in an effective way, she lashes out and shuts you down before you have a chance to hurt her more.